nagaraju-inturi/kafka-connect-mysql-postgres-informix/README.md

 Note: Since this demo is using JDBC connector, deletes aren't captured.

-Some of the restrictions related to JDBC kafka connector for continious replication:

-JDBC kafka connector restrictions:
+# JDBC kafka connector restrictions:
 *) Each table needed to have either incrementing serial number or timestamp column which captures last modified time.

 Note: This restriction isn't applicable to bulk load data migration.